Ogames78/Ogames78/README.md

 - 👋 Hi, I’m @Ogames78
-- 👀 I’m interested in code
+- 👀 I’m interested in code arduino
-- 🌱 I’m currently learning java, cpp, web
+- 🌱 I’m currently learning java, cpp, web and arduino
 - 💞️ I’m looking to collaborate on not.
 - 📫 How to reach me ...